boledovicpantheon/testing-academy/README.md

 > Start-up should take no longer than 30 minutes, but it depends on your hardware capacity and internet connection.

 1. Create public Github(or alternative) repository and replace the url in `$(project_dir)/jenkins/jobs/update-job.yaml`.
-Make sure branch that you selected exists.
+Make sure branch is correct too.

 ```yaml
     scm: